AdobeDocs/campaign-classic.en/help/platform/using/import-operations-samples.md

       ![](assets/s_ncs_user_import_example06_03.png)

-## Example: Enrich the values with those of an external file {#example--enrich-the-values-with-those-of-an-external-file}
+## Enrich the values with those of an external file {#example--enrich-the-values-with-those-of-an-external-file}

 We want to modify certain fields in a database table from a text file, giving priority to the values contained in the database.